THE FOUNDATION IS NEITHER A MEMBERSHIP ORGANISATION NOR AN ADVOCATE

 - Encourage community participation in natural heritage conservation.

-- Have a serious scale and impact, with a minimum spend of NZD$0.5 million over 3 years.
+- Have a serious scale and impact.

 - Address a specific problem or threat.